Bodies (Drowning Pool song)

 "Bodies" is the debut single by the American rock band Drowning Pool, released in May 2001 from their debut album Sinner.
 "Bodies" is Drowning Pool's signature song and has been featured in various films, television programs, and advertisements since its release.
 It was also the theme song for the 2001 WWF SummerSlam pay-per-view event, as well as that of the ECW brand from 2006 to 2007, including the ECW One Night Stand pay-per-view events in 2005 and 2006.
 It was also played during AEW Double or Nothing 2025 in the Anarchy in the Arena Match.
-During 2001, the song became popular but was briefly taken off radio stations after the September 11 attacks due to the nature of the lyrics, though the song is lyrically about moshing.
-It was also meant to be vague in order for the listener to have their own interpretation.
+During 2001, the song became increasingly popular, but was briefly taken off radio stations after the September 11 attacks due to the nature of the lyrics.
+The song is lyrically about moshing, but it was also meant to be vague in order for the listener to have their own interpretation.

 An early version of "Bodies" appeared on Drowning Pool's EP Pieces of Nothing, omitting the lyrics in the bridge and featuring a significantly greater amount of screaming.

+In 2017, Annie Zaleski of Spin named the song the twelfth-best nu metal track of all time.

 Music and lyrics

-Considered a nu metal song, "Bodies" features heavy use of the lyric "let the bodies hit the floor".
+Considered a nu metal (Note: Multiple sources:) and hard rock song, "Bodies" features heavy use of the lyric "let the bodies hit the floor".
 Its lyrics build by gradually counting up from one to four, shouting the number each time, until reaching its intense chorus.
 Clean vocals in the song's verses make a contrast from the many harsh vocals elsewhere.
 The guitar structure of "Bodies" features a heavy use of the wah pedal.

 Drowning Pool's original vocalist Dave Williams talked about "Bodies" on Uranium, saying:

 CJ came up with the riff, and I thought that was cool and I said, "Let the bodies hit the floor," and they looked at me and said, "That's pretty cool."
 We just built it around that hook and the rest fell in place.
 It's about my perspective when I look out and see the pit.
 It's about forgetting everything that has happened to you that week, leave your bullshit at the door and get it all out.
 But you have to have respect for the others in the pit.
 If you push them down, you have to pick them back up.
 I'm not going to get behind the violence thing, it is violent, but there is a certain amount of respect and a code.